CHPC-UofU/ansible-collection-uofuchpc/README.md

 # Ansible Collection - uofuchpc.cmdb

-A simple collection for a CMDB.
+A simple collection for a Content Management Database (CMDB).

 ## Resources